 If I do not have a mutual roommate request, will I be placed with another new student?

 In most cases, we do pair new students together.
 However, space considerations can mean that some new students are placed with returning students.
 Our goal is to place people together with similar class ranking (such as a new student with a sophomore).
-No matter their placements, new students will live in a building with other new students who are going through similar transitions.
+No matter their placements, new students will live with other new students who are going through similar transitions.